 San Dimas – A Slice of the Old West

-San Dimas today prides itself in its heritage, especially that of the Old West.
-In the 1970’s a “Western Village” concept was developed for the downtown core, complete with wooden sidewalks and false wood storefronts for a frontier look.
+San Dimas today prides itself on its heritage, especially that of the Old West.
+In the 1970s, a “Western Village” concept was developed for the downtown core, complete with wooden sidewalks and false wood storefronts for a frontier look.
 In the fall each year, San Dimas hosts a rodeo at Horsethief Canyon Park along with Western days, and a myriad of equestrian paths exist throughout the city.

 Other historical peeks can be seen at the San Dimas Train Depot, which now serves as a museum, located on Bonita Avenue at the west end of Old Town; the old hotel, called the Walker House today, is just north of the intersection of Bonita and San Dimas Avenues; and the Chamber of Commerce located in the historic Martin House at 246 East Bonita Avenue.

 While in San Dimas, a “must stop” if you’re hungry is the Pinnacle Peak Steakhouse at 269 W. Foothill Boulevard.
 You will find great mesquite-broiled steaks in an Old West saloon-type atmosphere here.

 Boasting a wagon train in its parking lot, Pinnacle Peak has been serving great food to travelers of the Mother Road for decades.
 But, know going in that this is no “fancy” place.
 If you wear a tie in here, you’ll soon find it dangling from the ceiling with hundreds of other ties “donated” by the many other patrons who made the same mistake.